Nice little blog from Katie Dillion on Gardens for dogs.

 Tiny leaves form a tight mat with small yellow flowers appearing in the summer.

-Buy it by the flat and use an inch or two of space at the most between plants, if you’re going to use it and need it to fill in an area.
+of space at the most between plants, if you’re going to use it and need

 Miniature sedum works well in drought-tolerant gardens.